lakejs/lake-docs/reference/selection.md

 ### addMark()

-Adds the specified mark to the texts of the selection.
+Adds the specified mark to the selected text.

 * Parameters: